2017–18 NFL playoffs: NFC Championship: Philadelphia Eagles 38, Minnesota Vikings 7

 The Eagles increased their lead to 31–7 less than five minutes into the second half, scoring with Foles' 41-yard touchdown pass to Torrey Smith on a flea-flicker play.
-The Vikings responded with a drive to a first-and-goal on the Eagles' seven-yard line.
-After three incomplete passes, Keenum threw a pass to Adam Thielen that was initially ruled a touchdown, but overturned to an incomplete pass after replays showed the ball had hit the ground, causing a turnover on downs.
-The Eagles took over and drove 92 yards in 12 plays, including a 42-yard completion from Foles to Nelson Agholor on third-and-5.
-Foles finished the drive with a five-yard touchdown pass to Jeffery on the second play of the fourth quarter, making the score 38–7.
-The Vikings had only two drives on the final period, one of them ending with a turnover on downs and another with an interception by Eagles defensive back Corey Graham.
+The Vikings responded with a drive to set up first-and-goal on the Philadelphia 7-yard line, which featured a 33-yard completion from Keenum to wide receiver Jarius Wright and two receptions by running back Jerick McKinnon for 24 yards.
+After three incomplete passes, Keenum threw a pass to wide receiver Adam Thielen that was initially ruled a touchdown, but overturned to an incomplete pass after instant replay showed the ball had hit the ground, causing a turnover on downs.
+Philadelphia took over and drove 92 yards in 12 plays, including a 42-yard completion from Foles to wide receiver Nelson Agholor on third-and-5.
+Foles finished the drive with a 5-yard touchdown pass to Jeffery on the second play of the fourth quarter, capping off the scoring at 38–7.
+The Vikings had only two drives in the final quarter, one of them ending with a turnover on downs and another with an interception by Eagles safety Corey Graham.

 Foles completed 26 of 33 passes for 352 yards and three touchdowns, Ertz was the leading receiver of the game with eight receptions for 93 yards, while Jeffery caught five passes for 85 yards and two touchdowns.
-Ajayi rushed for 73 yards and caught three passes for 26 yards.
-Keenum finished the game 28-of-48 for 271 yards and a touchdown, with two interceptions, while Jerick McKinnon was the Vikings' leading rusher with 40 yards and their leading receiver with 11 receptions for 86 yards.
+Ajayi rushed 18 times for 73 yards and caught three passes for 26 yards.
+Keenum finished the game 28-of-48 for 271 yards and a touchdown, with two interceptions, while McKinnon was the Vikings' leading rusher with 10 runs for 40 yards and their leading receiver with 11 receptions for 86 yards.

 This was the final game of referee Ed Hochuli's 28-year career.

-In the days leading up to the game, Vikings fans were seen performing the "Skol!" chant around various Philadelphia landmarks, such as the steps of the Philadelphia Museum of Art, where they also defaced the statue of Rocky with Vikings colors.
-As a result of the lopsided victory, the game soon became part of Philadelphia sports lore, called the "Minneapolis Massacre", a reference to the prior week's Minneapolis Miracle.
+In the days leading up to the game, Vikings fans were seen performing the "Skol!" chant around various Philadelphia landmarks, such as the steps of the Philadelphia Museum of Art, where they also draped the statue of Rocky Balboa with Vikings colors.
+Following Jeffery's game-clinching touchdown in the fourth quarter, Eagles fans mocked the "Skol!" chant by imitating the hand gesture and replacing "Skol!" with "Foles!" in the chant.

+This was the fourth playoff meeting between the Eagles and Vikings, with the Eagles remaining unbeaten in the playoffs against the Vikings.

 Super Bowl LII: Philadelphia Eagles 41, New England Patriots 33

+This was the second Super Bowl meeting between the Patriots and the Eagles.
+Their first Super Bowl meeting was in Super Bowl XXXIX, 13 years earlier.